 Q Will we be billed monthly if NetGalley charges monthly?

 A: No. Your fee is a once-per-year fee.
-It will cover twelve months (ie. May to May, not May through December).
+It will cover twelve months (ie. June through May, not May through December).

 Q Will you be holding our money?